 Every country where same-sex marriage is legal

-Indeed, of the planet’s 195 countries, not even 30 have legalized same-sex marriage yet.
+Of the planet’s 195 countries, only 35 have legalized same-sex marriage.
 By contrast, same-sex sexual activity is illegal in over 70 countries across the globe.

 To find out more, click through the following gallery and discover all the countries where same-sex marriage is legal.

 HEALTH Cosmetic surgery

 HEALTH Eye health